Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ### Declare the price group attribute for customer master data

-In the customer master data, declare the field in which the price group is stored.
+Declare the field in which the price group is stored in the customer master data.

 #### Prerequisites